-Electronic waste, or e-waste as it is often referred to, has become one of the fastest growing segments of items people need to dispose of.
+Electronic waste, or e-waste as it is often referred to, has become one of the fastest growing items for disposal.

 Household Batteries can be placed in the designated, labeled boxes at the rural recycling drop-off stations.

 Bulb recycling is part of NISWMD’s services.
 Bulbs are accepted every Friday morning from 8:00 am to noon.